Latimer County, Oklahoma: History

 As a prelude to Oklahoma being admitted as a state to the Union, the Dawes Act was extended to the Choctaw and others of the Five Civilized Tribes.
 These had all been removed from the Southeast.
 Choctaw tribal control of communal lands was dissolved, and the lands were allotted to individual households of tribal members, in an effort to encourage subsistence farming on the European-American model.
 The Choctaw lost most of their land, with individuals retaining about one-quarter of the land in the county.
 The government declared any remaining land to be 'surplus;' it was sold, mostly to non-Natives.
 Tribal governments were also dissolved, and Oklahoma became a state.
+McGirt v.
+Oklahoma, 591 U.S. ___ (2020), was a landmark[1][2] United States Supreme Court case which ruled that, as pertaining to the Major Crimes Act, much of the eastern portion of the state of Oklahoma remains as Native American lands of the prior Indian reservations of the Five Civilized Tribes, never disestablished by Congress as part of the Oklahoma Enabling Act of 1906.
+As such, prosecution of crimes by Native Americans on these lands falls into the jurisdiction of the tribal courts and federal judiciary under the Major Crimes Act, rather than Oklahoma's courts.

 By 1912, the newly organized county had 27 mines; some 3,000 miners produced 5,000 tons of coal per day.
 Most coal was produced by the large companies.
 Native-born whites held most of the jobs as miners, but African Americans, European immigrants from the British Isles and Italy, and Mexicans also worked as laborers in the mining industry.

 In less than two decades, the coal industry collapsed, due to labor unrest seeking relief from harsh working conditions and unfair labor practices, competition from oils, and the effects of the Great Depression.
 From 1920 to 1930, the county lost about 2,000 people, who sought work in other areas.
 By 1932, only one mine still operated in the county.
 Mining towns lost almost half of their populations, and at one point, 93.5 percent of those remaining in the country were surviving on government relief, through programs started by the administration of President Franklin D. Roosevelt.
 Federal construction projects to build infrastructure and invest for the future provided many jobs for the unemployed.
 Locally such projects included Wilburton Municipal Airport, schools at Panola and elsewhere, and road-paving works.
 The Civilian Conservation Corps (CCC), another federal program conducted in collaboration with state governments, developed a park project at the state game preserve, now part of Robbers Cave State Park.

 In 1933, Spanish–American War veterans established Veterans Colony in the county, buying land together.
 The war veterans could build cabins here and grow their own food, living year round in a community.
 In later years, membership was opened to veterans of all wars.
 Veterans Colony still operates.